 The Neuromuscular Connection

 Your metatarsal bones and toes are vital in balance and propulsion.
 For balance they individually push back against the ground with the force required to maintain the body posture.
 You can do this consciously, or it happens subconsciously when the metatarsal heads become weight bearing.
 The signal to activate the muscles is partially generated by the pressure sensed under the metatarsal heads, so it follows that if the first metatarsal head is elevated, it does not get the signal to contract the muscles that brings it hard to the ground until the arch has dropped sufficiently for weight bearing to be registered.
-A study (McPoil) of healthy college students documented that the first metatarsal did not become fully weight bearing until 80-88% of the weight bearing gait cycle was completed.
+A study (McPoil) documented that the first metatarsal did not become fully weight bearing until 80-88% of the weight bearing gait cycle was completed.
 Adding arch supports in your shoes tends to make this problem worse by lifting the metatarsal head further off the ground.
 You can check if you have an elevated first metatarsal by following the self-test on our mortonsfoot.com website.

 Follow this link: Self-Assessment.